- Opening hours:

 Book your visit to the Jewish Museum online!

 You can book tickets to the Jewish Museum online to guarantee availability and save time at the entrance.
 Tickets that are purchased here also include admission to the Portuguese Synagogue, Hollandsche Schouwburg (historically a Jewish theater and now a museum), the Jewish Children's Museum and the National Holocaust Museum.
 Don’t miss this unique educational attraction in the heart of the city center.
 Make your reservations for the Jewish Museum right now!

 About Tours & Tickets

-Tours & Tickets, situated in the very heart of Amsterdam, with over 30 years of experience as an experienced and flexible incoming tour operator.
+Tours & Tickets, situated in the very heart of Amsterdam, has over 30 years of experience as a flexible incoming tour operator.
 We are specialized in offering excursions in The Netherlands and Belgium.
 And we offer various tickets for museums, attractions and all kinds of canal cruises.
 We also offer an exclusive range of combi deals.